ayush-gupta18-hub/Faculty-Management-system/README.md

 ---

-## 📄 License
+##  License

 This project is built for academic purposes at LNMIIT.

 ---

-*Built with ❤️ for LNMIIT — The LNM Institute of Information Technology*
+*Built for LNMIIT — The LNM Institute of Information Technology*